he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ritual/Planar Ally.md

 **Critical Success** Your deity sends a servitor, and the servitor’s payment costs only half as much as normal.
 If you ask for a particular servitor by name, your deity is likely to send that servitor unless the servitor is busy.
 **Success** Your deity sends a servitor.
 **Failure** Your deity does not send a servitor.
 **Critical Failure** Your deity is offended and sends a sign of displeasure or possibly even a servitor to scold or attack you, depending on your deity’s nature.
-You must conduct an [[Atone]] ritual to regain your former standing with your deity.
+You must conduct an [[DATABASE/ritual/Atone|atone]] ritual to regain your former standing with your deity.